Ohio Park System Classes

 Want to do some structured outdoor exploring before packing up your tent?
-These four Ohio park systems offer a full lineup of learning opportunities.
+These four locations offer a full lineup of learning opportunities.

 Metroparks Toledo: Situated along the Maumee River, near the Lake Erie shore, Metroparks Toledo offers a range of summer classes and programs, from survival skills to tree climbing.
 “Our end goal is to get people out into nature on their own — to get them connected with their park and their environment,” says Ashley Smith, manager of outdoor skills.
 June 23 brings the Great American Backyard Campout at Providence Metropark.
 Providence Metropark, 13801 S. River Rd., Grand Rapids 43522, 419/407-9700, metroparkstoledo.com